groboclown/petronia/docs/user-configuration.md

 splits, the first with a size 5 defined as a portal, and the second as a size 1 portal.
 Because there are two children, with their sizes totalling 6, the first portal will take up 5/6 of the space, and the second 1/6.

+The two split types are `config.ORIENTATION_VERTIAL` for a top-to-bottom splitting of windows, and `config.ORIENTATION_HORIZONTAL` for a left-to-right splitting of windows.

 ### Top Level Splits